youngpark1516/League-of-Legends-meta-analysis/README.md

   frameborder="0"
 ></iframe>

-This bar graph shows the
+This bar graph shows that support provides the highest vision score by a large margin.
+The jungle and bot positions also contribute moderately to vision, while mid and top have the least impact in this aspect of the game.
+This distribution shows that vision control is predominantly handled by supports.

+**Bivariate analysis on gold earned at 15 minutes per position**

 <iframe
   src="assets/position_vs_gold.html"